Skip to main content

 Desirable criteria:

-Appropriate research experience - research development, co-ordination, co-production of research with service users and stakeholders, ethics-approval and dissemination (for example) are rated more highly than data collection/entry.
+Appropriate research experience - research development, co-ordination, co-production of research with people with personal experience (PPE) and stakeholders, ethics-approval and dissemination (for example) are rated more highly than data collection/entry.
 Research development, co-ordination, ethics-approval and dissemination (for example) are rated more highly than data collection/entry.

 Appropriate clinical work experience - we give credit for the following types of relevant clinical experience: